billcprice3/Magpie/readme.md

   ```
   python3 -m pip install Pillow yaml
   ```
-  Note: `os` and `random` are part of the standard library, so you don't need to install them separately.

 #### 3. Unzip the Script Files
-- Locate the downloaded ZIP file in Finder.
+- Locate the downloaded `Magpie.zip` ZIP file in Finder.
 - Double-click the ZIP file to extract its contents to a new folder.

 #### 4. Customize Configuration (Optional)